BBVA/data-refinery/docs/source/thebasics.rst

 If multiple date exists on the event, please consider using the function [add_prefix](###Prefijo de columna).
 If no all fields are needed the function [remove column](###Quitando columnas) can be used.

-This function is tipically used along with `date_parser`.
+This function is typically used along with `date_parser`.

 remove_columns